Anushlinux/Arcade_2/README.md

-# Persona 5 X Pokémon Cafe

-### This is a Restaurant Web Page for a fictional collab between Persona 5 and Pokemon.
+### This is a Restaurant Web Page for a fictional collab

 `P.S: I know the premise for the website doesn't make a whole lot of sense, it was just the first two things that came to my mind when I thought of making this website.`